-In addition, our Term Loan Facilities also limit, and the documents governing the Post-IPO Credit Facility are expected to limit, our ability to incur additional debt and therefore we likely would have to amend our Term Loan Facilities or issue additional equity to raise capital.
+In addition, our Term Loan Facilities also limit our ability to incur additional debt and therefore we likely would have to amend our Term Loan Facilities or issue additional equity to raise capital.
 If we issue additional equity, your interest in us will be diluted.